Dark Mode

 8. Attend A Visa Interview

 Attend a visa interview at the U.S. Embassy or Consulate.
-At the interview, you will be asked questions about your relationship, shared experiences and future plans.
+You’ll answer questions about your relationship, shared experiences, and future plans.

-You will also be asked to provide evidence of your genuine marriage — this can include wedding photos, joint financial records and letters, emails or text messages with your U.S. citizen spouse.
+You will also be asked to provide evidence of your genuine marriage: wedding photos, joint financial records, and letters, emails, or text messages with your U.S. citizen spouse.

 9. Receive An Immigrant Visa